-If things haven’t improved then it might be time to take official action.
+If things haven’t improved, then it might be time to take official action.
 Talk to a trusted adult.
 Ask them to arrange an appointment with your teacher or head of year to see what can be done to support you.
-Every school has to have an anti-bullying policy, it might be on their website or you can request to see it as you have a right to access it.
-The policy will note the steps that the school should take to support someone who’s being bullied and put a stop to it.
-At this stage the school should put things in place to help.
+Every school has to have an anti-bullying policy, it might be on their website, or you can request to see it as you have a right to access it.
+The policy will note the steps that the school should take to support someone who’s being bullied and stop it.
+At this stage, the school should put things in place to help.
 It’s important to talk to a supporting adult about what’s been happening each day.
-This will let you get things off your chest, and also give them a chance to record all incidents to further support your cause at school.
+This will let you get things off your chest and also give them a chance to record all incidents to further support your cause at school.

 5. Follow it up

-If the bullying continues and the school isn’t doing enough to stop it, or the things they’ve done isn’t working, your parents/guardians should go back in to school for another meeting.
+If the bullying continues and the school isn’t doing enough to stop it, or the things they’ve done isn’t working, your parents/guardians should go back to the school for another meeting.
 They can then consider further steps to get the problem resolved.
-At this stage it might be worth writing a letter to the school, telling them that the bullying is continuing.
+At this stage, it might be worth writing a letter to the school, telling them that the bullying is continuing.